OjasMor/Traffic_Light_Classifier/README.md

 All 1484 of the traffic light images are separated into training and testing datasets.

-* 80% of these images are training images, for you to use as you create a classifier.
+* 80% of these images are training images, for us to use as we create a classifier.
-* 20% are test images, which will be used to test the accuracy of your classifier.
+* 20% are test images, which will be used to test the accuracy of our classifier.
 * All images are pictures of 3-light traffic lights with one light illuminated.

 ## Define the image directories